JackMcKew/jackmckew.dev/drafts/2020/develop-and-deploy-with-docker-compose/develop-and-deploy-with-docker-compose.md

 As we can see, we initialise a redis client as per the environment variables set in `keys.js`, we create a duplicate of the client because we wish to interact with it (must duplicate the client otherwise when communicating we'll end up with one big mess).
 We define our ever so special fibonacci function (this is slow on purpose) and finally we set a method that when given a message will communicate with redis for us.

 ## PostgreSQL

+*Find all the source code for the PostgreSQL service at: <https://github.com/JackMcKew/multi-docker/tree/master/server>*

 We are going to use the PostgreSQL service part of our project to contain the interface with the database, and the API with `express`.
 Very similar to our redis project, we need a `package.json`, `index.js` and `keys.js`.
 Let's dive straight into the code inside `index.js`: